LaravelDaily/course-react-parking/docs/Lesson 19 - Parking history page.md

 export { route }
 ```

-3. Import component and map route in `src/main.jsx` file.
+3. Import the component and map route in the `src/main.jsx` file.

 ```jsx
 import ParkingHistory from '@/views/parkings/ParkingHistory'